|Major Groups > Gilled Mushrooms > Dark-Spored > Stropharia, Leratiomyces & Psilocybe > Stropharia melanosperma|

 by Michael Kuo

 Widespread in North America but not often reported, Stropharia melanosperma grows in grassy areas and in fertilized landscaping areas.
-To judge from field guides and records at MycoPortal it is more common in the southeast and in Kansas and Oklahoma than elsewhere on our continent.
+To judge from field guides and herbarium records it is more common in the southeast and in Kansas and Oklahoma than elsewhere on our continent.
 Distinguishing features include the white cap fringed with tooth-like veil remnants, the whitish-then-gray gills, the white ring that features a lined upper edge, and microscopic features, including fairly large spores with a slightly truncated end, and chrysocystidia (see below).

 Stropharia coronilla is very similar, but can be separated by its stockier stature, darker cap, and, more definitively, its smaller spores.